magnars/optimus/README.md

 Built on top of that is a bunch of operations that either help you:

  - Load assets to put in the list: `optimus.assets`
- - Optimize the assets in the list somehow: `optimus.strategies`
+ - Optimize the assets in the list somehow: `optimus.optimizations`
+ - Decide how you want to serve the assets: `optimus.strategies`
  - Link to the assets: `optimus.link`

 If you want to know more, the [tests](test/optimus) are a good place